Top Immigration Law Firms in Spain for Legal Guidance

 ProsCons

-10. LegaliaSpain
+11. LegaliaSpain

-Best for: International business and fixed-fee transparency
+Best for: International business setup with fixed-fee transparency

 LegaliaSpain is a newer boutique firm founded by lawyers from top international practices.
 Registered with the Barcelona Bar Association (ICAB), they focus on foreign companies and investors establishing presence in Spain.